Best Trap Exercises for a Sculpted Back

 Deadlifts for Trap Development

 Deadlifts are hailed as one of the most effective compound exercises for building overall strength.
-While deadlifts primarily target the glutes, hamstrings, and spinal erectors, the traps play a vital stabilizing role, especially during the initial phase of lifting the barbell off the ground and the lockout.
+While deadlifts primarily target the glutes, hamstrings, and spinal erectors, the traps play a vital stabilizing role, especially during the initial phase of lifting the barbell off the ground and the lockout (Holmes, 2020).
 This stabilization indirectly contributes to trap hypertrophy and improved upper body strength.

-To increase trap activation during deadlifts, focus on keeping the shoulders back and maintaining a neutral spine.
-Variations such as sumo deadlifts or Romanian deadlifts can also influence trap development.
-Romanian deadlifts, for example, place greater emphasis on the eccentric phase of the lift, encouraging stability and tension in the middle and upper traps.
+To maximize trapezius activation during deadlifts, avoid a shrugged or rounded position to ensure proper engagement.
+Variations such as sumo deadlifts or romanian deadlifts can also influence trap development.
+Romanian deadlifts, for example, emphasise the eccentric phase of the lift, encouraging stability and tension in the middle and upper traps.

 Shrugs for Trap Development